dbx834/nvc/content/events/featured/2019/apr/connection-as-life-energy.md

 subTitle: na
 cover: /content-assets/2018-events/aurovillenvc.png
 category: 3.Featured
 abstract: A path of Nonviolence offers both a deeply-rooted consciousness of oneness, as well as very practical tools to live this more and more in our daily lives.
+In re-evaluating some of our habitual and conditioned thinking, we see how much of it is life-alienating and based on a culture of scarcity and separation.
+We’ll learn the skills to be able express ourselves with more clarity and to hear others’ true (and harmless) message, which in turn leads to more connection between us.
+When we’re connected as human beings, we’re in our natural state of wanting to give and collaborate with others.
 date: 2019-04-26
 startDate: 2019-04-26
 finishDate: 2019-04-27